cagov/caldata-mdsa-training/docs/dbt/cloud.md

         1. Use Snowflake’s [TO_VARCHAR()](https://docs.snowflake.com/en/sql-reference/functions/to_char) function which needs one argument – the column to be converted
     1. Change the `SAMPLE_DATE_MIN` and `SAMPLE_DATE_MAX` columns to timestamps and rename them to `SAMPLE_TIMESTAMP_MIN` and `SAMPLE_TIMESTAMP_MAX`
         1. Use Snowflake’s [TO_TIMESTAMP()](https://docs.snowflake.com/en/sql-reference/functions/to_timestamp) function which needs two arguments – the column to be converted and the output format e.g. `YYYY-MM-DD HH24:MI:SS`
-    1. Format your SQL query as a CTE
+    1. Structure your query so that the main part of it is in a CTE, from which you `select *` at the end

 #### Second staging model instructions